 Acrylics’ fast drying time has an effect on their mixing methods and processes.
 As a result, combining acrylics is very difficult cause they will dry up before the mixing phase is completed.
 Oils are a different story; the colors in oils will take days or weeks to blend, resulting in incredible color variations.
 As a result, oils give the most versatile color in terms of blending.

-Processes of Cleaning
+Process of Cleaning

 When you’ve finished painting and experimenting with the colors, it’s time to clean up.
 A good artist still makes sure that their painting supplies are properly washed and kept safely until the next time you need them.